rekosuo/Android-GymTracker/README.md

 * View days for the selected exercise.
 * View all exercises performed on a day.

-2. Implement drag and drop reordering into Group Edit Screen.
-* Drag and drop exercise items to reorder them within the group.

-3. Include rep tracking in the Graph view.
+2. Include rep tracking in the Graph view.

 ### Build